The sublimity of wisdom is to do those things living, which are to be desired when dying.

 Meaning

-“The sublimity of wisdom is to do those things living, which are to be desired when dying.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that understanding takes time.
+In the quote “The sublimity of wisdom is to do those things living, which are to be desired when dying.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme